goldbergyoni/javascript-testing-best-practices/readme.md

 ## ⚪ ️1.3 Describe expectations in a product language: use BDD-style assertions

 :white_check_mark: **Do:** Coding your tests in a declarative-style allows the reader to get the grab instantly without spending even a single brain-CPU cycle.
-When you write an imperative code that is packed with conditional logic the reader is thrown away to an effortful mental mood.
-In that sense, code the expectation in a human-like language, declarative BDD style using expect or should and not using custom code.
-If Chai & Jest don’t include the desired assertion and it’s highly repeatable, consider [extending Jest matcher (Jest)](https://jestjs.io/docs/en/expect#expectextendmatchers) or writing a [custom Chai plugin](https://www.chaijs.com/guide/plugins/)
+When you write imperative code that is packed with conditional logic, the reader is forced to exert more brain-CPU cycles.
+In that case, code the expectation in a human-like language, declarative BDD style using `expect` or `should` and not using custom code.
+If Chai & Jest doesn't include the desired assertion and it’s highly repeatable, consider [extending Jest matcher (Jest)](https://jestjs.io/docs/en/expect#expectextendmatchers) or writing a [custom Chai plugin](https://www.chaijs.com/guide/plugins/)
 <br/>

-❌ **Otherwise:** The team will write less test and decorate the annoying ones with .skip()
+❌ **Otherwise:** The team will write less tests and decorate the annoying ones with .skip()

 <br/>